MURDOCK Biorepository

 • Whole Blood (Paxgene RNA)

 Sample availability is subject to change and may be limited based on utilization.
-Requests will be processed in the order they are received.
+If samples cannot be sourced from our central biorepository in ODIN, we can explore feasibility across the network of biospecimens at Duke and connect with managing PIs.

-Our goal in designing this initiative is to meet a broad range of scientific interests and requirements for Duke investigators.
-By taking advantage of this unique opportunity, investigators may be able to accelerate current research timelines or perform pilot work that would support applications for future funding.
+Our goal is to meet a broad range of scientific interests and requirements for Duke investigators.

-Research fueled by the initiative can be combined with or complement prospective study design and data collection.
+Research fueled by samples can be combined with or complement prospective study design and data collection.
 View our extensive Duke Kannapolis Research site capabilities.

 The broad phenotypes included in the community-based MURDOCK cohort provide an excellent opportunity to study many different diseases and longitudinal outcomes, as well as identify matched controls.